SalmonMode/salmonmode.github.io/_posts/2020-08-20-what-would-qa-do-all-day.md

 ## Why exactly Agile requires the programmer writes the tests

+> Agile processes promote sustainable development.
+The sponsors, developers, and users should be able to maintain a constant pace indefinitely.

-There's many reasons, but the big hitters revolve around sustainability, and there's many perspectives to view the issue, so here's a collection of them.
+There's many reasons, but the big hitters revolve around **sustainability**, and there's many perspectives to view the issue, so here's a collection of them.
 Hopefully one or two will hit home.
 I may also add more to this later.

 ### Accumulation of tests